saranambiar/saranambiar/README.md

 I'm a 20-year-old Computer Engineering student who loves building AI systems that actually work.

-Most of my work lives at the intersection of agentic systems, AI products, human-computer interaction, healthcare, and translational AI research.
+My interests sit somewhere between agentic systems, AI products, healthcare, and translational AI research.

-I'm particularly interested in taking emerging AI capabilities and turning them into products that people genuinely find useful.
+I'm fascinated by moments when a new technology stops being a research idea and becomes something people can't imagine living without.

-Most of my time is spent building, shipping, and experimenting on the frontier of AI — exploring how coding agents, multimodal models, and adaptive interfaces might redefine the way we interact with software.
+Most of my time is spent building, shipping, and experimenting on the frontier of AI - exploring how coding agents, multimodal models, and adaptive interfaces might redefine the way we interact with software.

 ---

-## 🔬 Previously

-### Froncort.AI
+## 🚀 Froncort.AI

 I joined Froncort at 19 and somehow went from AI Engineer Intern → Lead AI Engineer → Product Manager within a year.

-The highlight was leading the initial development of AI NETRA, a public-health AI platform focused on tuberculosis eradication in India.
+The highlight was leading the initial development of **AI NETRA**, a public-health AI platform focused on tuberculosis eradication in India.

-Working alongside clinicians, public-health experts, and government stakeholders taught me that the most important part of AI isn't intelligence — it's trust and explainability.
+Working alongside clinicians, public-health experts, and government stakeholders taught me that the most important part of AI isn't intelligence — it's trust.
 Most of what I learned about product thinking, ownership, and building systems people actually depend on came from my time there.

+---

+## 🔬 Research

 ### IIIT Hyderabad